-Amendments to IAS 16: Property, plant and equipment
+Amendments to IAS 16: Property, plant and equipment; and

-Amendments to IAS 37: Provisions, contingent liabilities and contingent assets; and Amendments to IFRS9, IAS 39 IFRS7, IFRS 4 and IFRS 16: Interest rate benchmark reform
+Amendments to IAS 37: Provisions, contingent liabilities and contingent assets

 3. Significant judgements and sources of estimation uncertainty

 In preparing the annual financial statements of the Group, management is required to make estimates and assumptions that affect the amounts represented in the annual financial statements and related disclosures.
 Use of available information and the application of judgement are inherent in the formation of estimates.
 Actual results in the future could differ from these estimates which may be material to the annual financial statements.
 The Directors consider that the significant sources of estimation uncertainty relate to the value of the Group's exploration assets, to share based payment charges and to the accounting treatment of compound financial instruments.